-After a major renovation in 1922, the facility included office space, a reading room, a bar, and a gymnasium.
+After a major renovation in 1922, this facility included office space, a reading room, a bar, and a gymnasium.
 (The latter attracted prizefighters from around the country as well as a youngster from the neighborhood, Earl Palmer, who eventually hung up his gloves to focus on drumming, and played his way into the Rock and Roll Hall of Fame.)

 Concerts were a regular feature at the San Jacinto Club’s auditorium, which held up to 3,000 people.
-Often, other black social organizations and promoters rented the hall to put them on—it was one of only a few venues of its size for black audiences under segregation.
+Often, other Black social organizations and promoters rented the hall to put them on—it was one of only a few venues of its size for Black audiences under segregation.
 There were dances, balls, soirees, and battles of the bands.
 Baby Dolls and Mardi Gras Indians, groups who mask for Carnival, held functions here, too.
-For decades, the space was central to black social life in downtown New Orleans.
+For decades, the space was central to Black social life in downtown New Orleans.

 While early jazz bandleaders like Chris Kelly and Kid Rena played at the San Jacinto Club in the 20s, today’s traditional jazz fans are most likely to know it as a recording studio.
 In 1944 William Russell, a prime mover in the midcentury revival of New Orleans-style jazz, produced a series of recordings here with Bunk Johnson, a once-prominent trumpet player who’d influenced Louis Armstrong.
 The San Jacinto had a nice sound and was affordable to rent, so sessions with clarinetist George Lewis and other revivalists followed.

 The building was put to other uses during daylight hours.
 The traditional brass band drummer Lawrence Batiste told documentarian David Kunian that his backyard abutted the club, so he copped free lessons by listening to bands rehearse there during the day.
-The American Federation of Musicians Local 496—the black musicians union—held meetings in the hall in the 40s before establishing its office on North Claiborne Avenue.
+The American Federation of Musicians Local 496—the Black musicians union—held meetings in the hall in the 40s before establishing its office on North Claiborne Avenue.